What Are the Parts of an Appraisal?

 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Bridge to Bridge Appraisers, we are experts when it comes to knowing the value of real estate features in San Rafael and Marin County neighborhoods.
 This approach to value is commonly given the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach

 A third way of valuing real estate is sometimes employed when an area has a measurable number of rental properties.
 In this situation, the amount of income the real estate produces is factored in with income produced by comparable properties to give an indicator of the current value.

 The Bottom Line

-Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Bridge to Bridge Appraisers will help you get the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Bridge to Bridge Appraisers will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.